 Payment Options

 Student Financial

 Services offers a number

 of payment options that will

 allow you to schedule your

 payments each semester.

 Information is included in

-Orientation materials, visit
+orientation materials, or visit

-rit.edu/fa/sfs.
+rit.edu/fa/sfs

 RIT Tuition

 Prepayment Plan

 This plan allows

 you to prepay two or more

 years' tuition costs at the

 current tuition rate.
 Students

 receiving need-based financial

 aid are not eligible for this

 plan, but students who receive

 only merit-based scholarships

 may participate.
 Contact

 Student Financial Services at

-585-475-6186.
+585-475-6186 V/VRS.

 Federal Direct Loan The Federal Direct Loan program is the most widely used student loan program.
-It includes an "Unsubsidized" Direct Loan and, if there is a demonstrated need level, it may include a "Subsidized" Direct Loan.
-The Subsidized Direct Loan program allows interest to be paid by the government while the student is enrolled; The Unsubsidized Direct Loan program requires interest to be paid by the student while attending school unless the student opts to have interest capitalized (interest is added to the principal amount borrowed) so no payment is required while in school.
+It includes an Unsubsidized Direct Loan, and, if there is a demonstrated need level, it may include a Subsidized Direct Loan.
+The Subsidized Direct Loan allows interest to be paid by the government while the student is enrolled; The Unsubsidzied Direct Loan program requires interest to be paid by the student while attending school unless the student opts to have interest capitalized (interest is added to the principal amount borrowed) so no payment is required while in school.

-This means that any RIT student enrolled at least half time may borrow the maximum loan amount for the current academic year.
-See page 6 for more information.
+Any RIT student who has filed a valid FAFSA and has enrolled at least half time may borrow the maximum loan amount for the current academic year.